 Flipping Toronto Homes for Profit

-- the demand for renovated homes of the type you will be producing, in a particular area
+- The demand for renovated homes of the type you will be selling in that particular area

 The second way you can flip a Toronto house is though wholesaling.
 Wholesaling involves finding a suitable home for sale, then quickly flipping it to an investor for a fast profit – one that is usually significantly smaller than what you would get if you renovated the home yourself, but that also saves you the hassle, expenditure, time and stress of having to fix up a home and put it on the market.
 To do this, you’ll need to know: